charliemeyer2000/discrete/notes/class-notes.md

 ### Cartesian Products of Sets

-__Ordered Pair:__ An ordered pair is a __sequence with 2 elements.__ It is a pair of obejcts where one element is designated as first and the other element is designated as second, denoted (a, b)
+__Ordered Pair:__ An ordered pair is a __sequence with 2 elements.__ It is a pair of objects where one element is designated as first and the other element is designated as second, denoted (a, b)

 __Cartesian Product:__ The Cartesian product of two sets A and B is denoted $A \times B$, si the set of all possible ordered pairs where the elements of A are the first and the elements of B are second.
 This is also called the "cross product."